 Entitlement to additional days of leave arises in the cases of the birth of child, the death of a close family member, marriage or moving home.
 The number of days and conditions depends on the employer.

-If you have worked for a company for more then three years, you can ask for a year of sabbatical (année sabbatique).
+If you have worked for a company for more than three years and have completed more than 6 years of professional activity (without having taking a sabbatical), you can ask for a sabbatical (congé sabbatique).
+This period can not exceed 11 months.
 This is effectively unpaid leave, but you retain social security coverage and the right to return to your position or an equivalent in the company.

 Maternity leave (Congé de maternité)